mhoc/restful/README.md

 Its become something of a meme in the industry that every new API you write should start with `/v1`.

 My take is: Don't do this.
-URLs are hierarchical, and prefixing the entire API with a `/v1` communicates that, when a `/v2` happens every API will be replaced.
+URLs are hierarchical, and prefixing the entire API with a `/v1` communicates that when a `/v2` happens every API will be replaced.
 The issue is, we don't usually break an entire API all at once; we break and are forced to version individual endpoints.
 You don't want an API surface that looks like:

 - `GET /v1/users`
 - `GET /v2/users/123/roles`

 This communicates to your users that they should use the v1 endpoint to list users, but the v2 endpoint to list a user's roles.
-Its weird.
-Its doesn't read well.
+This is weird, and does not read well.

 One situation where putting the API version in the URL can make sense is when writing an RPC-style API.
 For example: `POST /list_users/v2` is a totally reasonable path.
 But, this document covers restful APIs, not RPC-style APIs, and thus I would assert that a version number should not appear in the path of your API.